 General Residency Information

 Parkland Health & Hospital System, UT Southwestern Medical Center, and the Dallas Veterans Affairs Medical Center are three separate entities that have separate requirements (County vs. State vs. Federal).
-Be sure to note which information is required by each office to ensure you have submitted all the necessary paperwork.
-There will be several cases in which the same documentation is required by both Parkland and UT Southwestern (USMLE Scores, ACLS cards, etc.) but at other times are different.
+As such, please make careful note of which information is required by each office to ensure you have submitted all the necessary paperwork.
+There will be several instances in which the documentation required by Parkland and UT Southwestern are the same (USMLE Scores, ACLS cards, etc.) but at other times are different.
 We suggest keeping a careful checklist for each institution.
 Please feel free to contact our onboarding coordinator, Lynne Anderson, if there is any confusion; we are here to help.

-- You will require 3 separate ID badges as a resident at UTSW:
+- You will require 3 separate ID badges as a resident at UT Southwestern:

 - Parkland Hospital ID Badge and UTSW ID Badge – Pictures for your Parkland Badge and your UTSW ID Badge will be taken during IM Orientation week.